 The immediate goals of the 1st Release of Today@Brown were responsive to three common concerns that arose from surveys and conversations with students, faculty and staff:

 - Begin to reduce the large number of emails that students, faculty and staff receive daily.

 - Make it easier to find important, high-priority information that is essential to the work of a student, faculty or staff member.

 - Introduce structure to the volume of information community members receive to make it easier to scan and digest.

-The 1st Release includes an initial set of features responsive to these concerns.
-The features include:
+The 1st Release included an initial set of features responsive to these concerns.
+The features included:

 Priority messages at the top of each daily digest

 These important campus messages replace many of the emails traditionally sent by the Office of the President, Office of the Provost, Office of the Dean of the College, Faculty Executive Committee, the Graduate School, Office of the Registrar, Staff Advisory Council and other offices that send important notices relating to operations and campus initiatives.
 Only designated offices are able to use the Priority label for messages.

 The digest retains the segmentation of information built into the legacy Morning Mail system.
 There are 18 audience segments to allow individuals submitting announcements to select the appropriate audiences.